kylemotion/batch-export-ae-mogrts/README.md

 ## Step 1

-Select compositions in the project panel.
+Select compositions in the project panel or open 1 composition to export current composition.

 ## Step 2